"How Was Your Weekend?" Software Development Teams Working From Home During COVID-19: Results

 \codetitle{Peer Support}{56} The most commonly cited method of support was peer support.
 This constituted respondents reporting general shows of support from team members. \myquote{Folks are always there to help each other out.}{R_bvzddb7l9RFyaDT} \myquote{Everyone is supportive of each other.
 It is easy to talk with someone if needed.
 Feel supported.}{R_2eQYoRRjHxYTTgG}

-\codetitle{Social Engagements}{42} The second most common method of support was social engagements.
-Social engagements were defined as meetings organized with the purpose of social engagement, including lunch calls, virtual happy hour, and other social events. \myquote{We try to organize online events such as Friday night chats and virtual lunches.}{R_1mDHqlhVOHEYxgf} \myquote{We have weekly social hours, which helps with some of the social isolation I've been feeling.}{R_25RUhPXZbCQzRQi}
+\codetitle{Social Engagements}{42} Social engagements were defined as meetings organized with the purpose of fostering social interaction, including lunch calls and virtual happy hour. \myquote{We try to organize online events such as Friday night chats and virtual lunches.}{R_1mDHqlhVOHEYxgf} \myquote{We have weekly social hours, which helps with some of the social isolation I've been feeling.}{R_25RUhPXZbCQzRQi}

 \codetitle{Communication Tools}{41} Respondents reported the use of communication tools such as Slack and Microsoft Teams to connect with other employees across the company.
 Respondents reported the use of such tools to help facilitate meetings, discussions, and other forms of communication. \myquote{Lots of online meetings.}{R_2zGbBEbu6wasQqd} \myquote{A lot of interactions, face time via communication tools to help us feel less socially isolated.}{R_riQNkUEUCqTV3TH}